omgpointless/mdstream/docs/ARCHITECTURE.md

 The default can prioritize streaming stability (SingleBlock for footnotes) while still allowing advanced consumers to opt into invalidation.

+Today, invalidation is implemented for reference-style link definitions.
+Footnote invalidation is planned post-MVP.

 ## Invariants

 - `committed` blocks are append-only, stable, and never re-emitted with changed text.